These are the best places to travel this summer

 While Italy may tout global pasta domination, Greece quietly makes some of the finest pasta dishes in the Mediterranean, and the recipes change as you travel around the country.

-The Limnos food scene is known for flomaria, pasta served with rooster and tomato sauce.
+The Limnos food scene is known for flomaria, a type of pasta often served with rooster and tomato sauce.
 Egg-free seashell-shaped gogges macaroni are a Peloponnese specialty.
 When in Crete, the whole-wheat skioufichta topped with local anthotyros cheese is a must.

 Indulge in street food sweet treats